Home > Study Abroad in Europe > Study Abroad in Iceland: Get Started

 Shower before you get into hot springs and pools.
 In Iceland, they're very strict about hygiene before entering hot springs and pools.
 While in the States it isn't usually monitored, in Iceland, it is.
 In the States, it's perfectly acceptable to rinse off in your bathing suit before entering a public body of water.
 However, in Iceland, you must shower thoroughly (without your swimsuit) beforehand.

 Be hyper-aware of bike lanes.
 Don't stand in or walk in bike lanes.
 In Iceland, there are dedicated cycling lanes for cyclists only.
-It's very dangerous for both the pedestrian and the cyclist should their paths cross.
+It's very dangerous for both the pedestrian and the cyclist if their paths cross.

 Don't cross over ropes.
 Iceland is famous for its dramatic, lush scenery.
 You will see ropes from time to time, acting as a fence or guard between walking areas and nature.
 If you see ropes, do not cross them.
 It means the area is either dangerous or needs to be protected.